md81544/rwgps2beeline/README.md

 ## R2B
 This small Python script allows you to plan a route in RideWithGPS (RWGPS) and and convert the GPX to a format that can be used to import into Beeline.

-This has also been tested successfully with GPX exports from Komoot.
+This has also been tested successfully with GPX exports from **Komoot**.
 Please feel free to contact me if you want to try other route planners' output (or let me know if you found it worked with others, and I'll create/update a compatibility list).

 Beeline CAN import other route planners'  routes directly, but it's annoying if you go off-route because of, say, roadworks - Beeline simply tells you you're off-route and won't re-route you.